This is a sponsored post on behalf of Diamond Art Club. All opinions are my own because I love giving you helpful tutorials!

 Overall, I think I spent about a month on this project, or about 8-10 hours a week.
-Like I said it is a big canvas, but I would totally do a big one again!
+This was a big canvas, but I would totally do a big one again!

 We were all so excited to see the finished project.
 In fact, my daughter asked me to make a video putting the last diamonds into place so she would miss out.

-Do you want to see how I framed it too?
-Click here to go to my post How to Frame your Diamond Art.
+Do you want to see How to Frame Diamond Art, click here.

-What kind of image would you like to make with the Diamond Art Club?
+What kind of Diamond Art Kit would you like to make?
 Share and leave a comment below.

 Follow The Crafty Blog Stalker on Pinterest and you can see all the DIY projects I’m pinning!